Creating a Remote Server Configuration

 - For SFTP server, choose the way to authenticate to the server.
 Do one of the following:

-- To use standard authentication, choose Password, specify the password, and select the Save password check box to have IntelliJ IDEA remember it.
+To access the host through a password, choose Password from the Authentication type list, specify the password, and select the Save password checkbox to have IntelliJ IDEA remember it.